onap/policy-parent/docs/development/devtools/testing/csit.rst

 Installing all available PF components
 --------------------------------------

-Use the `run-k8s-csit.sh` script to install PF components with Prometheus server available.
+Use the `cluster_setup.sh` script to install PF components with Prometheus server available.

 .. code-block:: bash

-  cd ~/git/policy/docker
+  cd ~/git/policy/docker/csit/resources/scripts
-  ./csit/run-k8s-csit.sh install
+  ./cluster_setup.sh install

 In this case, no tests are executed and the environment can be used for other integration tests